ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

+My favorite quotes:

-My favorite quote, "anyone can learn anything, as long as it is explained clearly enough" by Raffi Grinberg.
+"Anyone can learn anything, as long as it is explained clearly enough" by Raffi Grinberg.

+"Science evolves due to curiosity.
+Technology evolves due to requirements" by Shankar Kumar Selvaraja.

 <br>
 <br>